Creating collective variables¶

 def get_coord(snapshot, element): return snapshot.xyz[element] cv_x = paths.CoordinateFunctionCV("cv_x", get_coord, element=0) cv_y = paths.CoordinateFunctionCV("cv_y", get_coord, element=1) def distance(snapshot, cv_x, cv_y, center): import math x = cv_x(snapshot) y = cv_y(snapshot) return math.sqrt((x - center)**2 + (y - center)**2) distance_cv = paths.CoordinateFunctionCV("dist", distance, cv_x=cv_x, cv_y=cv_y, center=[-0.5, -0.5])

-In addition to being convenient, this can approach can also be useful if you’re finding that your CV calculations are expensive.
+In addition to being convenient, this can approach can also be useful if your CV calculations are expensive.
 If a part of your CV is recalculated, you can make it into its own CV.
 Once it has been calculated once, it will be cached (and disk-cached, if requested), meaning that it can be re-used without regenerating it.

-Another way this can improve performance is that sometimes, it’s easier to calculate multiple CVs at once, rather than calculating the individually.
+Another way this can improve performance is that sometimes, it’s easier to calculate multiple CVs at once, rather than calculating them individually.
 For example, the overhead for converting to another trajectory format (such as MDTraj) may become large.
 Here’s a way to avoid that:

 all_dists = paths.MDTrajFunctionCV("all_dists", md.compute_distances, topology, atom_pairs=[[0, 1], [0, 2]]) def select_distance(snapshot, all_dists_cv, pair_number): return all_dists_cv(snapshot)[pair_number] dist_0_1 = paths.CoordinateFunctionCV("dist_0_1", select_distance, all_dists_cv=all_dists, pair_number=0) dist_0_2 = paths.CoordinateFunctionCV("dist_0_2", select_distance, all_dists_cv=all_dists, pair_number=1)